 Learn how to cook broccoli with our helpful guide that teaches it all!
-We start with shop and prep tips, fave cooking techniques, and ideas for flavoring.

 If you've been using the frozen stuff up to this point, and now you want to try our hand at making it fresh from the produce section?
-Well, that is a very wise choice.
+Well, that is a MOST wise choice.

 Because you can truly taste the difference.
 Especially when this beautiful green veggie is in season.
 There's such a big difference in not only the taste but the appearance, and you'll be able to visually notice when it is at its peak.